wendyoutwest/Algolia-info/improve-perf-ios.md

 The `Searcher` class accepts an optional **strategy delegate** that takes care of deciding how to perform searches.
 This delegate can decide to drop requests, to throttle them, or even alter their metadata.

-#### Adaptive network
+### Adaptive network

 The library provides one request strategy implementation, **AdaptiveNetworkStrategy**.
 This strategy monitors the response time of every request, and based on the observed response times, switches between various modes: **realtime**, **throttled** and **manual**.

 **Realtime mode** is the default and all requests are fired immediately.
-This is best for an as-you-type search context and provides the optimal user experience when the network conditions are good.
+This is best for an as-you-type search context and provides the optimal user experience when network conditions are good.

 **Throttle mode** is best when the network starts to degrade.
 Throttle mode delays requests, dropping them along the way, to ensure a maximum throughput.
 The throttling delay is dynamically adjusted so that the search throughput matches the current network's capabilities as closely as possible.
 Throttle mode avoids slow response time and avoids requests stacking up inside the pipeline.

-**Manual mode** is necessary when the network is extremely slow. it's better to disable as-you-type, and inform the users that they need to explicitly submit their searches.
+**Manual mode** is necessary when the network is extremely slow.
+It's better to disable as-you-type and inform the users that they need to explicitly submit their searches.
 In manual mode, all non-final searches are dropped.

-The **adaptive network** strategy requires monitoring response times using a **ResponseTimeStats**, an `AdaptiveNetworkStrategy`, and a `Searcher`.
+The **adaptive network** strategy requires monitoring response times using a `ResponseTimeStats`, an `AdaptiveNetworkStrategy`, and a `Searcher`.

 ```swift
 let searcher = /* your searcher */